Tly1001/sei-project-one/README.md

 first project in General Assembly written with HTML and Javascript

+Bugs:
+- rotate kicks up one sometimes
+- pressing down at base stops new tet being created

 <!-- Grid system -->

 Upon research, I noticed that creating hundreds of separate divs to make a whole grid would present its own challenges in the long term, being math heavy for the tetrominos when it came to rotation.